fasmide/remotemoe/readme.md

 Available for getting started and testing is `remote.moe`.
 It is provided with no guarantees and will run broken and unstable branches from time to time :)

-# Try remote.moe for testing
+# Try remote.moe to get started
 Use `remote.moe` if you are ready for a quick and dirty getting started experience.
 Assume you have a web server running on your local machine that listens for HTTP traffic on port 8080.

 In a terminal, enter: